forestgrape/coronavirus/covid19.md

   * optical e.g. round glassy occupancies in the lung are characteristic for Covid-19 [to check and cite]
 * #### Detect Immune Response
   * #### Antibody Test
-    Often referred as *serology*.
     For infections triggering certain alarms the immune response involves antibodies which can be detected in the blood.
 There are different kind of antibodies which are produced at different stages during and after an infection.
-Infection in later stages and past infections can be laboratory diagnosed
+Infection in later stages and past infections can be laboratory diagnosed.
+The antibodies are in the serum of the blood.
+Methods analyzing the blood serum are called *serology* and often antibody test are referred serological test.

 ### Diagnosis Locations